-There’s a single grapple that sits in the center of the bucket, or a double version, that covers more of the bucket area.
+There’s a Single Add-a-Grapple that sits in the center of the bucket, or a double version, that covers more of the bucket area.
 Bought a single and find you really should have chosen a double?
 The frame is designed so you can just add a second single grapple and have a double, after all.
-When you buy the double Add-A-Grapple the hoses are included.
+When you buy the Double Add-a-Grapple the hoses are included.
 You will have to purchase hoses and fittings for the singles separately.
 These add-ons are needed to direct the hydraulic flow to the grapple.
 Most farm and home store carry these.

 Using the Add-A-Grapple